 Once overseas in Europe -- as a reverse immigrant-- I began a second journalistic campaign: To introduce my home and travels abroad to my American family and friends.
 My narrated adventures led to published clips in magazines, a short story contest win and book-editing for a marketing company.

 In a faraway land, one craves roots.
 So in 2001, we bought a holiday home in my college town of Flagstaff where Northern Arizona University nestles at the foot of the San Francisco Peaks.
-This physical connection with Flagstaff led to a position as Contributing Writer for Mountain Living Magazine.
+This physical connection with Flagstaff led to a position as Contributing Writer for Mountain Living Magazine for more than a decade.
 I served as Special Reporter at the Arizona Daily Sun newspaper and worked with Flagstaff Medical Center, too.
 It's been a double bonus to invest myself in work and friends close to my heart.

 In 2005, after a decade abroad, we moved to the U.S. to reside in Texas.
 My career in Houston bloomed, garnering multiple nonfiction writing contests wins, airing an essay on NPR about the bittersweet task of mothering, becoming a regular writer for a sisterhood of magazines and continuing to expand my horizons.

 In 2013, our equator life shifted to Jakarta, Indonesia.
-A fortnightly newspaper, Indonesia Expat, welcomed my writing as I explored Asia for the first time: Indonesia's archipelago, Thailand and Hong Kong so far.
-And with it came a solo chance to write a book on a longhaul oil project from Discovery to Start Up.
-Luck is where opportunity and hard work meet.
+A fortnightly newspaper, Indonesia Expat, welcomed my writing as I explored Asia for the first time: Indonesia's vast archipelago, Thailand, Singapore and Hong Kong so far.
+And with it came a solo chance to write a book on a longhaul oil project.
+The coffee table format is rich with history and photos on the "giant" 450 M barrel field and entitled: